Sweet Bread Recipe – Basic Sweet Yeast Dough

 - 1 egg yolk

-- 3 to 4 tbsp sesame seeds (optional)
+- 3 to 4 tbsp sesame seeds or poppy seeds (optional)

 Check the yeast: (see footnotes if you'd like to make this dough in the breadmaker)

-Dissolve 2 tsp of active dried yeast with 1/2 cup milk and leave in a warm location until frothy, about 10-15 minutes.
+Dissolve 2 tsp of yeast with 1/2 cup milk and 1 tsp of sugar from the overall amount and leave in a warm location until frothy, about 10-15 minutes.
 If the mixture does not froth up and rise, discard the yeast and start over when you have a fresh batch of dried yeast.

-Add the butter and the salt and knead it into the bread until no streaks of butter are seen.
-Sometimes tearing the dough into chunks helps to incorporate the butter easier.
+Add 3 oz of butter and 1/4 tsp of the salt and knead it into the bread until no streaks of butter are seen (~5-7 minutes).
+Sometimes tearing the dough into chunks helps to incorporate the butter easier/faster.

 This recipe makes one large braid.
-To make two smaller bread loaves divide the dough into two, then shape 2 separate braids instead of one like the recipe instructs to.
+To make two smaller sweet yeast bread loaves divide the dough into two, then shape two separate braids instead of one like the recipe instructs.

-Brush the braid with a beaten egg yolk and sprinkle with sesame seeds or poppy seeds if you wish.
+Brush the braid with a whisked egg yolk and water and sprinkle with sesame seeds or poppy seeds if you wish.
+Applying the egg yolk mixture several times will give you a darker glaze once baked.

-Once baked, remove from the oven and allow to cool completely before cutting or eating.
+Once baked, remove from the oven to a cooling rack and cool completely before cutting or eating.

 Sweet Bread Recipe for Breadmaker

-If you'd rather make the dough in the bread maker add the ingredients in the following order: milk, butter, salt, egg yolks, sour cream, flour, sugar, yeast.
-Turn the bread maker to a 1.5 hour dough cycle and allow it to run through.
-Then, continue with steps 4 and beyond.
+To make the sweet bread recipe in the breadmaker, add the ingredients in the following order: milk, active dry yeast, vanilla extract, room temperature butter, salt, egg yolks, sour cream, flour, and sugar.
+Turn the bread maker to a 1.5-hour dough cycle and allow it to run through.
+Then, continue with steps 5 and beyond.